 Review summary: Canon 60D vs Nikon D1

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon 60D better than the Nikon D1 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 2.6MP) with a 160% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.59x vs 0.53x).

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 120k dots).